PavanRangani/docs/docs/prd/companies/requirement.md

 ### UI Requirement

-- By default CLIENT ENTITIES tab is visible
+- By default CLIENT ENTITIES tab is visible.

 - All tabs are always visible, regardless of available company under it.